ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

 ### Low level API

-Low level API is an API that is more flexible in its usage, but requires better understanding and mainly more API calls.
+Low level API is an API that is more flexible in its usage, but requires better understanding and mainly more method calls.

 #### Reading feeds